schayes04/SupportEmail/README.md

     var supportEmail: SupportEmail?

-Using SupportEmail is really simple and has just one method. `send` will allow you to craft the email and handle the end result:
+Using SupportEmail is simple and has just one method. `send` will allow you to craft the email and handle the end result:

     supportEmail = SupportEmail()
     supportEmail.send(to: ["support@test.com"], subject: "Support", from: self) { result, error in